Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 * An [Azure subscription][azure_sub]
 * A supported Go version (the Azure SDK supports the two most recent Go releases)
-* For log queries, a Log Analytics workspace.
+* For log queries, an [Azure Log Analytics workspace][log_analytics_workspace_create] ID.
-* For metric queries, a Resource URI.
+* For metric queries, the Resource URI of any Azure resource (Storage Account, Key Vault, CosmosDB, etc).

 ### Authentication